 The European Commission may carry out a mid-term, a final or an ex-post evaluation for this action or its components via independent consultants, through a joint mission or via an implementing partner.
 In case a mid-term or final evaluation is not foreseen, the European Commission may, during implementation, decide to undertake such an evaluation for duly justified reasons either on its own decision or on the initiative of the partner.
-The evaluations will be carried out as prescribed by the DG NEAR guidelines for evaluations.
-In addition, the Action might be subject to external monitoring in line with the European Commission rules and procedures.
+The evaluations will be carried out as prescribed by the DG NEAR Guidelines on linking planning/programming, monitoring and evaluation.
+In addition, the action might be subject to external monitoring in line with the European Commission rules and procedures.